hyperledger/caliper-benchmarks/README.md

 # Hyperledger Caliper Benchmarks
 This repository contains sample benchmarks that may be used by Caliper, a blockchain performance benchmark framework.
 For more information on Caliper, please see the [Caliper main repository](https://github.com/hyperledger/caliper/)

-Associated performance reports, based on running these benchmarks, are published to the repository github pages.
+Associated performance reports, based on running these benchmarks, are published to the [repository github pages](https://hyperledger.github.io/caliper-benchmarks/).

+## Repository Branches
+This repository has three branches:
+1. **master**.
+Contains sample benchmarks
+2. **reports**.
+Contains md files that are built and published to the `gh-pages` branch
+3. **gh-pages**.
+Contains the build output from the `reports` branch

-## Repository Contents
+## Master Branch Contents
-The benchmarks contained within this repository are split into three directories:
+The benchmarks contained within the master branch are split into three directories:
 1. **benchmarks**.
 Comprises the test configuration and callback files.
 The test configuration files describe the benchmark test parameters and also reference the callback files that are executed by Caliper clients during the benchmark.
 The Benchmark folder contains the following subfolders:
     - **api** Tests directed towards the API of a single target blockchain.
 	- **samples** Tests directed towards the native samples provided by target blockchain platforms.